Sea-Chels/Sea-Chels/README.md

 - Hi, I’m @Sea-Chels
-- I’m interested in Design
+- I’m a Designer and full stack web developer
 - I’m currently learning coding
-- I’m looking to collaborate on nothing currently, sorry.
 - How to reach me: DM me @seachels_downunder
 <!---
 Sea-Chels/Sea-Chels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.